 You can analyze forever; the key is to analyze to a relevant and adequate extent.

 Typically, this involves the analysis of current plans and strategies, budgets, a current project portfolio, and numerous interviews with groups such as business management, IT management, key stakeholders in business and IT (and sometimes even key stakeholders outside of the organization).

 Also, the existing key principles and operating model must be uncovered.

 This situation often occurs: Everyone involved thinks they all have the same picture of the situation – but the reality is that this is rarely the case.

 A colleague of mine used to say, “There’s nothing like data that can kill a good discussion.”

 The analysis is the data.

 The results are to be documented in a concise manner that can be communicated and read independently.
 Furthermore, the strategy process must ensure that the analysis results are used to secure a common understanding/picture across all relevant stakeholders that participate in the process.

-I have often encountered that various stakeholders has vastly different pictures and ideas of the given state of things.
-In other words: When the observations/interpretation of symptoms is different, so is the possible diagnosis and it is impossible to gain fellowship about the planed treatment.
+I have often encountered that various stakeholders have vastly different pictures and ideas of the state of things.
+In other words, when the observations/interpretation of symptoms are different, so is the possible diagnosis, and it is impossible to get a consensus for the planned treatment.